Everyone’s doing content marketing. Small businesses, B2Bs, and B2Cs all use content marketing. Basically, that’s everyone.

 Is content marketing expensive?
 Yes.

-In response, marketing tightwad businesses decide to spend less on content marketing.
+In response, some marketing businesses decide to spend less on content marketing.
 But this is only half the story.

 Simply throwing more money at content doesn’t mean that you’ll be successful.
 Go back to point one above; revisit your strategy first.
-Once you’ve gotten strategy aligned, you’re read to spend smart.
+Once you have your strategy aligned, you’re ready to spend smart.
 Here are a few tips.